Lutheran Higher Education at Concordia University:

 We believe that the Bible is inspired by God and is the only infallible source of doctrine, life, and practice (2 Timothy 3:15-17).
 We believe that God’s Word reveals His holy Law not so that we can save ourselves, but so that we see the need for our salvation in Jesus Christ.
 We believe that God’s Word also reveals His Gospel – the good news that we are forgiven for Christ’s sake.

-We believe that humanity was created in the image of God (Genesis 1:26).
+We believe that God created humanity, male and female, in His image (Genesis 1:26) and that man and woman are intended for one another.
+We furthermore confess that God has established marriage as an institution between one man and one woman exclusively (Mark 10:6-9).
 We also believe that all humans, except for Jesus Christ, have fallen into sin from which they cannot free themselves.
 All peoples, races, and both sexes are united in these truths.
 Likewise, we believe that Jesus Christ has come to be the Savior of all.
 The Gospel allows us to make no distinction in the value or significance of any person.
 “There is no difference, for all have sinned and fall short of the glory of God, and are justified freely by His grace” (Romans 3:22-24).

 We believe that Christians experience overlapping realities in this life.
 As the redeemed children of God we stand before Him in Christ’s righteousness.
 We are now holy and righteous people because of Christ.
 At the same time, by our own acts and nature, we are sinners in constant need of His grace.
 In this life we live as saints and sinners each day (Romans 7:14-25).